+This can be a vegan Easter brunch for sure!
+Yeast free croissants, gluten free Lemon Cake & Pineapple Cream.
 I keep experimenting with creating gluten- and yeast free goodies, something in high demand in our house!
-My guys love bread, muffins and baked stuff and I also like the challenge of making there favorites as healthy as possible.
-This is our Easter Brunch, yeast free croissants & gluten free Lemon Cake & Pineapple Cream
+My guys love bread, muffins and baked stuff and I also like the challenge of making their favorites as healthy as possible.

 I do have to add that it tastes amazing right out of the oven, so freshly baked is the way to go with these!
-Next day was also great, added some jam to my hubbies and he said it was good.
+Next day was also good, added some jam to my hubbies and he wasn’t complaining.
 I made a double portion of the recipe and kept half in the refrigerator, it also can be frozen, to bake fresh when needed.

-- 200 grams gluten free or spelt flour
+- 200 grams gluten free all purpose or spelt flour

-- 3 Tbsp. hard coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil
+- 4 Tbsp. solid coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil

 - 1/4 tsp. pink salt